stuhdy-cubby/stuhdy-cubby.github.io/index.md

 * but still has minor issues regarding the add a session category.
 * For the most part the site worked as expected but when joining a session from the calendar took longer than using the sessions list section.

+Tester 3 (Anonymous: "Jane Bell")
+* Unable to add session, how to add courses, can't do anything else
+* Comfortable look
+* Good to see the class list and who are the grasshoppers

 ## Team
 stuhdy cubby is designed, implemented, and maintained by [Susan Ma](https://susankpma.github.io/), [Yhanessa Sales](https://yhanessaanne.github.io/), and [Christine Ramos](https://christinebramos.github.io/).